TABLE OF CONTENTS

 An asset depletion mortgage can help you achieve your dreams of homeownership without verifying employment income.
 Instead, you can use your bank accounts, retirement savings, and investments as income to qualify for a home loan.

-Griffin Funding is a premier asset-based lender that can help you determine whether an asset depletion mortgage is right for you.
+Griffin Funding is a premier asset depletion mortgage lender that can help you determine whether this type of loan is right for you.
 If not, our mortgage experts can help you find the best home loan for your unique circumstances.
-Apply online with Griffin Funding today or contact us at 855-698-1098 to learn more about our mortgage offerings.
+Get started online today or contact us at 855-698-1098 to learn more about our mortgage offerings.

 Get Started